Core-Regulus/core-regulus-frontend/README.md

 # Core Regulus Frontend
 ## How to start ?

-* install prerequisites
-  You need nodejs 22 or above
+* Install Nodejs 22 or above

 * clone
 ```bash